-Firstly, if you’re visiting Vail in the spring or autumn, remember to pack tons of clothing layers!
+If you’re visiting Vail in the winter, spring or autumn, remember to pack tons of layerable clothing.
 Temperature fluctuations are quite drastic here in the mountains, and once the sun goes down, you might find yourself pretty cold!

 Some parking in Vail is free and some is paid.
 This can change from season to season as well.
 The main parking garage for the Vail Village town center is called Village Parking Structure.
 You’ll end up parking here if you’re going into town.